-Using a non-contact circuit tester, check the wiring to make certain the power is OFF.
+Using a non-contact circuit tester,

+check the wiring to make certain the

 ▲ WARNING!
 Working on an energized circuit can result in severe injury or death from electrical shock.

 - Disconnect the electrical wires. - Open a hot water faucet and let the hot water run until it is cool (This may take 10 minutes or longer).